Biconnection Gravity as a Statistical Manifold: Introduction

 \section{Introduction}

-While General Relativity (GR) has achieved remarkable success in explaining a wide range of phenomena, it encounters limitations when confronted with, e.g., the accelerated expansion of the universe~\cite{SupernovaSearchTeam:1998fmf}, the existence of dark matter and dark energy~\cite{Clowe:2006eq}, or the quantum nature of gravity.
-Therefore, the search for compelling alternatives to GR, motivated by the need to address cosmological observations and unresolved questions that challenge the current understanding of gravity, is always a justified course of action \cite{CANTATA:2021ktz}.
+While General Relativity (GR) has achieved remarkable success in explaining a wide range of phenomena, it encounters limitations when confronted with, e.g., the accelerated expansion of the Universe~\cite{SupernovaSearchTeam:1998fmf}, the existence of dark matter and dark energy~\cite{Clowe:2006eq}, or the quantum nature of gravity.
+Therefore, the search for compelling alternatives to GR, motivated by the need to address cosmological observations and unresolved questions that challenge the current understanding of gravity, is always a justified course of action~\cite{CANTATA:2021ktz}.

-Among other promising alternatives are bimetric theories of gravity\footnote{A teleparallel bigravity analogue has been recently developed in \cite{Blixt:2023qbg}.}, not strictly in the context of non-linear massive gravity \cite{deRham:2010ik, deRham:2010kj,Hassan:2011hr, deRham:2011rn},\footnote{For a comprehensive review of massive gravity, see~\cite{Hinterbichler:2011tt}.} but also in the more general framework of consistent (ghost-free) theories of interacting spin-2 fields, where the customarily non-dynamical reference metric of massive gravity acquires its own dynamics (see~\cite{Hassan:2011zd, Hassan:2011tf} and references therein).\footnote{Historically, such a configuration was first introduced in~\cite{Isham:1971gm} to describe a (massive spin-2) meson-graviton interaction.} Nevertheless, all of the above theories assume that the connection is the unique metric-compatible and torsion-free connection induced by the metric, the Levi-Civita connection.
+Among other promising alternatives are bimetric theories of gravity,\footnote{A teleparallel bigravity analogue has been recently developed in~\cite{blixt2023teleparallel} and a two-metrics/two-connections gravity in~\cite{Gialamas:2023aim}.} not strictly in the context of nonlinear massive gravity \cite{deRham:2010ik, deRham:2010kj,Hassan:2011hr, deRham:2011rn},\footnote{For a comprehensive review of massive gravity, see~\cite{Hinterbichler:2011tt}.} but also in the more general framework of consistent (ghost-free) theories of interacting spin-2 fields, where the customarily nondynamical reference metric of massive gravity acquires its own dynamics (see~\cite{Hassan:2011zd, Hassan:2011tf} and references therein).\footnote{Historically, such a configuration was first introduced in~\cite{Isham:1971gm} to describe a (massive spin-2) meson-graviton interaction.} Nevertheless, all of the above theories assume that the connection is the unique metric-compatible and torsion-free connection induced by the metric, the Levi-Civita connection.
 Consequently, the only dynamical gravitational field variables in the problem are the two metrics and nothing else.